How Dog Ear Cropping Is Done

 A Closer Look Into the Procedure

 In order for ear croppings to be effective, puppies must undergo this procedure at a very tender age, usually between 7-12 weeks old.
-General anesthesia is performed and along comes the potential risks involved in operating on such young pups.
+General anesthesia is performed and comes with the potential risks involved in operating on such young pups.
 About 2/3 of the ear is removed during the procedure along with important nerve endings.
 Stitches are then applied throughout the cut and the pup's ears will have to be bandaged for several weeks.

 Ear cropping is not an easy procedure.
 Not many vets are trained on how to perform them appropriately and abiding to the breed's standards.
 Bandaging to maintain the erect position may be necessary for extended periods of time post surgery.
-Many times these bandages will need checked and replaced by the veterinarian every week.
-Worse, the procedure comes with it's usual risks such as the risks of general anesthesia and post surgery complications.
+Many times these bandages will need to be checked and replaced by the veterinarian every week.
+Worse, the procedure comes with its usual risks such as the risks of general anesthesia and post surgery complications.

 A dog with cropped ears will have painful and sensitive ears for weeks following surgery.
 Some may develop phantom pains just as any amputated body part.
 Regardless of the expensive and unneccessary surgery, there still are no guarantees on the success rate of the procedure.

-A common alarmed call I used to get was from owners concerned that post ear cropping, their pup's ears were still not "standing up".
+A common alarmed call I used to get was from owners concerned that, post ear cropping, their pup's ears were still not standing up.
 I have witnessed owners putting so much emphasis on keeping those ears straight up that they have actually caused more problems in their pups than necessary.
-I have heard of owners giving extra calcium supplements along with vitamin D to increase the ear's "portability", only to have created major growth problems due to over supplementation.
+I have heard of owners giving extra calcium supplements along with vitamin D to increase the ear's portability, only to have created major growth problems due to over supplementation.

 Banning Ear Cropping

-It comes as no surprise that the European Convention for the Protection of Pet Animals has focused in banning ear cropping and tail docking.
+It comes as no surprise that the European Convention for the Protection of Pet Animals has focused on banning ear cropping and tail docking.
 According to Wikipedia, England and Wales have effectively set an example by considering these illegal practices to such an extent that dogs with cropped ears are actually prohibited from entering in any Kennel club event!